Our Work – Impact

 140000

-people attended climate disaster education sessions in Indonesia
+community members attended climate change information sessions in Indonesia

 Resources are essential for building strong infrastructure and increasing our effectiveness and impact for people around the world who have been uprooted by conflict and disaster.